 Liberty vs. Reality

-The Libertarian Party has been around for 35 years now, with few partisan race victories to show for it.
+The Libertarian Party has been around for over 45 years now, with few partisan race victories to show for it.
 Maybe The People hate liberty.

 Or maybe the libertarian vision needs a bit of work.